giantswarm/docs/src/content/advanced/automatic-node-termination/index.md

     parent: advanced
 last_review_date: 2021-06-21
 user_questions:
-  - How can i turn off automatic termination of unhealthy nodes?
+  - How can I turn off automatic termination of unhealthy nodes?
   - Since what release are unhealthy nodes terminated automatically?
   - How are unhealthy worker nodes treated?
 aliases: